glycerine/sshego/README.md

 We check the sshd server's host key.
 We prevent MITM attacks by only allowing new servers if `-new` is given.

-You should give `-new` only once at setup time.
+When running the standalone `gosshtun` to test a foward, you should give `-new` only once at setup time.

-Then the lack of `-new` can protect you on subsequent runs, because the server's host key must match what we were given the first time.
+Then the lack of `-new` protects you on subsequent runs, because the server's host key must match what we were given the very first time.

 # flags accepted, see `gosshtun -h`